Disneyland Paris Ride Planning Guide (2026) – Skip the Queues

 🎟️ Step 1: Know What’s Open (and What You Want Most)

-Not all rides are open during Extra Magic Time, refurbishments do happen, and not every ride is suitable for all ages.
-Here’s what to do:
+Not all rides are open during Extra Magic Time, refurbishments happen, and not every ride suits all ages.

 • Check the official app the night before and morning of your visit